shenzebang/CENTAUR-Privacy-Federated-Representation-Learning/README.md

 ## Data

-The CIFAR10, CIFAR100 and MNIST datasets are downloaded automatically by the `torchvision` package.
+The CIFAR10, CIFAR100 and EMNIST datasets are downloaded automatically by the `torchvision` package.

 ## Usage

 We provide scripts that has been tested to produce the results stated in our paper.
-Please find them under the foler `script/user-level-DP`.
+Please find them under the foler `script/user-level-DP/camera-ready-ICLR2023`.

 In the following, we explain several important flags.